velosipedist/beatrix/README.md

 ## Nothing changed.
 What's next?

 Of course.
-There is no magic (almost), you have to write some code yourself.
+There is no magic (almost), you have to write some code yourself :unamused:.

 All Beatrix instance methods available through `Beatrix::app()`, also we have some useful shortcut functions.

 For now we have following features: